The Zhou Lab

 Plant meat & Cultivated meat

-Food fortification and oral nutrition delivery
+Food fortification and population health

-Compatible biomedical materials for human health
+Biomedical materials for human health

 Natural functional materials